Unboxed-Software/solana-course/content/movie-review-pt2.md

 ### Create New Account

 Once we’ve calculated the rent and verified the PDA, we are ready to create our new account.
 In order to create a new account, we must call the `create_account` instruction from the system program.
 We do this with a Cross Program Invocation (CPI) using the `invoke_signed` function.
-We use `invoke_signed` because want the our Movie Review program to have ownership over this new account and need the Movie Review program to “sign” the instruction.
+We use `invoke_signed` because we are creating the account using a PDA and need the Movie Review program to “sign” the instruction.

 ```rust
 // Create the account